 That constellation of physical, mental and emotional stress you’re feeling as a family caregiver, has a name: Caregiver Stress Syndrome (CSS).
 A syndrome is a set of symptoms that consistently manifest together.

 CSS is characterized by these symptoms:

-- Mental health conditions.
 Left untreated, this blend of symptoms can also impact our mental health, leading to anxiety and depression.
 Anxiety includes feelings of worry and tension, and physical issues like high blood pressure.
 Depression can include loss of interest and enjoyment life, less energy, difficulty concentrating, dramatic changes in weight or sleep, and feeling worthless or guilty.
 These are serious conditions that may require treatment with therapy.
-See more about depression in Alzheimer’s caregivers.

 It’s easy to ignore any one or two of these signals, but resist that temptation.
 “I’ve seen caregivers get so wrapped up in their role that they skip their own doctor’s appointments and neglect their own medical health,” Michael Bobrowski, director of social services for United Hebrew of New Rochelle.
 “Caregiving can be emotionally draining and physically taxing.
 Ignoring our own stress can be harmful to our health, and potentially, the health of the loved ones we are caring for.”

 You may feel like you can address these situations on your own, or that you don’t have the time or resources to get treatment.
 Talk to a nurse or doctor about the realities of your situation and accept the help they offer.
 This may feel awkward or uncomfortable at first, but you deserve to be cared for, too.